When I ask a candidate the “sell me something” interview question, this is how it typically goes.

 The hitmen do not make the same mistake in return.

 Jules looks over the bullet holes and sees divine intervention.
 I see poor execution, planning, and an inexperienced operator nervously rushing through his job.

-In short, I see the same mistakes that poorly trained salespeople make.
-Rather than wasting bullets, incompetent salespeople fire off as many "features" of their product as possible.
+These are the same mistakes that poorly trained salespeople make.
+Rather than wasting bullets, incompetent salespeople fire off as many “features” of their product as possible.

 This is the “machine gun method” of selling.
 Perhaps, you have encountered this with an annoying representative in a mall, desperately attempting to convince you to stop walking.